 The Quantum Revolution in Technology

-Students will be able to explain a variety of quantum phenomena in terms of basic physical concepts, such as conservation of energy and momentum, with additional insights about the probabilistic nature of quantum mechanics.
+By the end of the course, students will be able to explain a variety of quantum phenomena in terms of basic physical concepts, such as conservation of energy and momentum, and will have additional insights into the probabilistic nature of quantum mechanics.
 They will also be able to think about technologies that are used every day and try to postulate physical explanations for how they operate.

 The primary prerequisite for this course is one year of high school physics.
-Familiarity with concepts such as conservation of energy an momentum, basic force laws in electricity and magnetism, and circuit rules, such as Ohm's law will help further students' understanding of the material.
+Familiarity with concepts such as conservation of energy and momentum, basic force laws in electricity and magnetism, and circuit rules, such as Ohm's law, will help further students' understanding of the material.
 In addition, students should be comfortable with algebra and familiar with basic concepts in probability.